 How do you adjust the spice level in a curry?

 Traditionally, curries include chili peppers.
-I didn’t include them in mine because I couldn’t find them at my usual grocery store.
+I didn’t include them in mine because I couldn’t find them at my usual grocery store and I was in a rush!
 I added spice to this recipe with cayenne pepper.
-In comparison to other curries I’ve had, this one is very mild as written.
+In comparison to other curries I’ve eaten, this one is very mild as written.
 To make this recipe spicier, you can add more cayenne pepper, red chili paste, or peppers as a garnish.
 To make your curry less spicy, cut the cayenne in half or omit it.

 Why use cashew yogurt in curry?